PoloPro/polopro.github.io/_posts/2016-4-16-RSpec-and-TDD.md

 ---
 layout: post
+title: Tests are for Day Two
-title: RSpec and Test-Driven Development
+subtitle: RSpec and Test-Driven Development
 ---

-Tests are for Day Two.

 Every programmer knows the feeling of a Day One.
 You may be waiting in line for coffee, or folding laundry, or meeting a friend for dinner.
 You're thinking about some project from work, maybe just complaining to yourself about an inconvenience.
 Suddenly, inspiration.
 A real eureka moment--a lightning bolt of clarity.